 The target annual incentive opportunity for each of our NEOs is determined based on a comparison to our peer group and information obtained from relevant survey data.
 Each of the target bonuses for our NEOs was at or slightly below the 50th percentile of our peer group.
 For 2014, the Compensation Committee approved the following bonus targets as a percent of base salary for our NEOs:

-NEOs 2014 Bonus Target as a % of Base Salary
+NEOs of Base Salary

 CEO 100%

 CFO 70%

 Senior Vice Presidents 60%